eXsio/nestedj/README.md

 ##### Important: Nested Set is NOT a binary tree - the number of nodes on any treeLevel is unlimited.

+## Tradeoffs?

+Of course there is no free lunch :) Nested Set Model offers unbeatable tree traversal performance at the cost of elevated (but reasonable - no recursion) complexity of all tree modification operations.
+Any update of the Tree structure triggers cascade update of left/right/level values in multiple nodes.
+NestedJ should only be considered when the reads count highly outnumbers the modifications count.

+Going back to our e-commerce example: Product Catalog of a medium size store could be updated up to 100 - 500 times a day.
+At the same time the number of visitors could be 100k - 500k a day.
+Even with increased Tree modification complexity we are still gaining a lot of performance.
+There is no recursiveness during the Tree update.

 ## Advantages of NestedJ

    - **No Reflection!** - no custom annotations, no additional boostrap logic